MannLabs/CKG/docs/source/intro/getting-started-with-windows.rst

 R
 -------

-Another essential package for the functioning of the Clinical Knowledge Graph is R.
+Another essential package for the functioning of the Clinical Knowledge Graph is R. R packages (SAMR and WGCNA) are not available for Windows yet due to library incompatibilities (Rpy2).
+We are however working to solve this to provide the full functionality also in Windows.

 You can check if an **R version >=** |r_version| is already installed by running: